cbrands/frontend-nanodegree-mobile-portfolio/README.md

 ## Optimization steps
 * Replaced querySelectorAll with getElementsByClassName
+* Replaced querySelector's with getElementById
 * Placed the calculation of newWidth outside of the loop
+* placed every call to the dom outside loops
-* Calculated the number of pizzas to loop over 200 was way to much
+* Calculated the number of pizzas to loop over.
+* Using the requestAnimationFrame method to get the animation in a single reflow paint cycle
+* As the styling limits the pizzeria image to a with of 720 I replaced that image with a version of that with